When I first wrote a blog post about what was going on in Delmarva, the first question I had was, “Where the heck is Delmarva?”

 10 – Cross Island Bike Trail

-11 – Waterfowl carving Tradition
+11 – Waterfowl Carving Tradition

-Now seriously… isn’t that offer of living at Delmarva for the Summer sounding a little more intriguing?
+No, we’re serious… isn’t that offer of living at Delmarva for the Summer sounding a little more intriguing?

 Where to Stay

 There are a couple of options for where to stay.
-You can get a nice place by the shore or get something more centrally located such as around Seaford, Delaware.
+You can get a nice place by the shore or get something more centrally located, such as around Seaford, Delaware.

 Traveling Soon?
-These useful links will help you prepare for your trip.- Search for Great Tours HERE
+These useful links will help you prepare for your trip.- Get a Car Rental

 - Buy Travel Insurance